meincken/nickmeincken-me/src/pages/contracts/2020-03-10-grundfos-denmark.md

 finishDate: Feb 2020
 columns: six
 break: false
-description: >-
-  <p>Grundfos is a globally recognised company which develops water solutions
-  around the world.
-Building components for AEM in standard HTM in Sightly but also utilising a custom VueJS front end design system using BEM Atomic Design principles.</p>
+description: Grundfos is a globally recognised company which develops water solutions around the world.
+Building components for AEM in standard HTM in Sightly but also utilising a custom VueJS front end design system using BEM Atomic Design principles.
 tags:
   - AEM
   - VueJS